EugenSleptsov/chatgpt/README.md

-# GPT-3.5 Turbo Telegram Bot
+# OpenAI GPT model powered Telegram Bot

-This repository contains the source code for a Telegram bot that utilizes OpenAI's GPT-3.5 Turbo to assist users in answering questions and solving tasks.
+This repository contains the source code for a Telegram bot that utilizes OpenAI's GPT models to assist users in answering questions and solving tasks.

 ## Prerequisites